The Role of Clinical Care in Community Health Infrastructure

 Looking Ahead: Projected Supply and Demand for Primary Care Workers.

-Between 2025 and 2035, both the U.S. and Arizona are expected to experience growing shortages of primary care physicians.
+Between 2025 and 2035, both the U.S. and Arizona are projected to face growing shortages of primary care physicians.
 According to National Center for Health Workforce Analysis projections, Arizona will have only 55.3% of the primary care providers it needs by 2035; down from 64.5% in 2025.
-To close this gap, the state will require 3,870 additional physicians to meet projected demand and address its Health Professional Shortage Areas (HPSAs).
+Closing this gap will require an additional 3,870 physicians to meet projected demand and address the Health Professional Shortage Areas (HPSAs) across the state.

-Nationally, primary care adequacy is expected to drop from 85.7% in 2025 to 77.7% in 2035, an 8.0 percentage points decline, but Arizona’s decrease of 9.2 points is even sharper.
-That comparison highlights that Arizona’s provider shortage is worsening at a faster pace than the national trend, underscoring the urgency of the state’s response (see Figure 5).
+Nationally, primary care adequacy is expected to decline from 85.7% in 2025 to 77.7% in 2035, a drop of 8.0 percentage points.
+Arizona’s decline of 9.2 points is steeper, indicating that the state’s shortage is declining faster than the national trend (see Figure 5).

 Figure 5: U.S. & Arizona Supply and Demand of Primary Care Workers (2025-2035)

 Clinical care is a critical pillar of community health, and the availability of healthcare providers directly impacts health outcomes across the Southern Arizona region.
-This article highlighted key disparities in access to primary care physicians, mental health providers, and dentists, particularly in Arizona, where many areas fall below national averages.
-As workforce projections indicate growing shortages in the years ahead in primary care, it becomes clear that strengthening clinical care infrastructure is essential to meeting the needs of a changing population.
+This article highlights key disparities in access to primary care physicians, mental health providers, and dentists, particularly in Arizona, where provider availability often falls below national averages.
+With workforce projections indicating growing shortages in the years ahead, strengthening the state’s clinical care infrastructure will be essential to meeting the needs to a changing population.
 A well-supported healthcare workforce is not only vital to improving health equity but also to ensuring long-term community resilience.

 Reference: